Medford, Massachusetts: 17th century

 In 1637, the first bridge (a toll bridge) across the Mystic River was built at the site of the present-day Cradock Bridge, which carries Main Street into Medford Square.
 It would be the only bridge across the Mystic until 1787, and as such became a major route for traffic coming into Boston from the north (though ferries and fords were also used).
 The bridge would be rebuilt in 1880, 1909, and 2018.

 Until 1656, all of northern Medford was owned by Cradock, his heirs, or Edward Collins.
 Medford was governed as a "peculiar" or private plantation.
 As the land began to be divided among several people from different families, the new owners began to meet and make decisions locally and increasingly independently from the Charlestown town meeting.
 In 1674, a Board of Selectmen was elected; in 1684, the colonial legislature granted the ability to raise money independently; and in 1689, a representative to the legislature was chosen.
-The town got its own religious meeting room in 1690, and a secular meeting house in 1696.
+The town got its religious meeting room in 1690 and a secular meeting house in 1696.

-In 1692, the town engaged its first ordained preacher, Rev. John Hancock Sr. During his time of service Rev. Hancock lived in Medford, serving until November 1693.
+In 1692, the town engaged its first ordained preacher, Rev. John Hancock Sr. During his time of service, Rev. Hancock lived in Medford, serving until November 1693.
 One of his grandsons was John Hancock, who was a later notable figure of the American Revolutionary War and later elected as first and third governor of Massachusetts.

 18th and 19th centuries

 The land south of the Mystic River, present-day South Medford, was originally known as "Mistick Field".
 It was transferred from Charlestown to Medford in 1754.
 This grant also included the "Charlestown woodlots" (the Medford part of the Middlesex Fells), and part of what was at the time Woburn (now Winchester).
 Other parts of Medford were transferred from Charlestown in 1811, Winchester in 1850 ("Upper Medford"), and Malden in 1879.
 Additional land was transferred to Medford from Malden (1817), Everett (1875), and Malden (1877) again.

-The population of Medford went from 230 in 1700 to 1,114 in 1800.
+The population of Medford rose from 230 in 1700 to 1,114 in 1800.
 After 1880, the population rapidly expanded, reaching 18,244 by 1900.
 Farmland was divided into lots and sold to build residential and commercial buildings, starting in the 1840s and 1850s; government services expanded with the population (schools, police, post office) and technological advancement (gas lighting, electricity, telephones, railways).
 Tufts University was chartered in 1852 and the Crane Theological School at Tufts opened in 1869.
-In 1865 the Lawrence Rifles volunteer militia company was formed in Medford during the Civil War.
+In 1865, the Lawrence Rifles volunteer militia company was formed in Medford during the Civil War.

 Medford was incorporated as a city in 1892, and was a center of industry, including the manufacture of tiles and crackers, bricks, rum, and clipper ships, such as the White Swallow and the Kingfisher, both built by Hayden & Cudworth.